liamwalsh1980/Milestone-Project-3/README.md

 ### Contact Us page

+To design this page, I duplicated the signup page to keep everything the same.
+I adjusted the fields according to make sure that the contact us page had the following input fields: -

+- First Name
+- Last Name
+- Email Address
+- Message

+Each field had a relevant icon to the left, label text and information confirming what and how many characters to include.
+All fields are required to have information added.
+If the form is submitted without all fields completed correctly, the user will be shown a ‘Please fill in this field’ message.

+At the bottom there is a submit button to click and submit message.

+The contact us page is available to all users, therefore, if a user isn’t logged in or signup there is links below to prompt them.
+If a user is logged in these links aren’t shown.
+I achieved this with a Jinja if statement.

+When the form is completed and submitted the user will be shown a ‘thank you’ message in the form of a modal.
+The message will be specific to the user by first name showing the message to be personal to that individual.
+There is a close button at the bottom of the modal and when clicked will return the user to the contact us page with all fields empty again.
+If for whatever reason the form was completed and submitted but couldn’t reach FilmZone, another message is shown saying “Sorry (user) something went wrong.
+Please try submitting your message again!”.

+Both modals were designed in a new JavaScript file called ‘sendEmail.js’ using a function called sendMail(contactForm) to hold the code along with the source code from EmailJS.

+In the Python app.py file I added a function to wire up and return users back to the same page when finished.

+In my HTML base template, I made sure to add the external and local scripts in order which would feed across all templates I.e. contact_us.html.

+In my contact_us template I made sure to add the ‘onsubmit’ event attribute to the form opening tag and modal trigger in the submit button opening tag followed by the original modal structure below the closing tag form.

 ### Media Queries

 - Flash messages: I made sure that all flash messages were sizes, positioned and had the relevant color based on the pallet i had available